Improved bounds for the Erd\H{o}s-Rogers function: Introduction

 Now let us define Type 2 deletions.
 Given the graph $G_1$, we order its edges randomly and keep each edge provided that it does not form a $K_5$ when combined with the edges that we have already decided to keep.
 We remark that this construction is a variant of the so called $K_5$-free process.
 The edges we keep will form our final graph $G$.

+To be more precise, we note here that in fact we keep an edge only if it does not form a so called \emph{core} of a $K_5$ of $G_1$ when combined with the edges that we have already decided to keep.
+The core is a certain subgraph of a $K_5$ defined in terms of the colours of its edges.
+The reader is encouraged to think of the core of a $K_5$ as the $K_5$ itself (especially as we can prove that the core of any $K_t$ is itself, but the proof of this fact is very long and we do not include it in this paper).

 As shown above, the number of $K_5$s in $G_1$ is less than the number of edges, that is, on average an edge is contained in less than one $K_5$.
 In fact, one can show that almost surely \emph{every} edge will be contained in a relatively small number of $K_5$s.
 It is not hard to see that this means that any triangle in $G_1$ is also present in $G$ with probability not very close to 0.
 Since the number of triangles in $G_1\lbrack A\rbrack$ is large, standard concentration inequalities will imply that with very high probability $G\lbrack A\rbrack$ still contains a triangle.
-Using the union bound over all $A$, we conclude that almost surely every $G\lbrack A\rbrack$ (with $|A|=a$) contains a triangle, finishing the proof.
+Using the union bound over all $A$ (of size roughly $n^{6/13}$), we conclude that almost surely every $G\lbrack A\rbrack$ contains a triangle, finishing the proof.

 Let us briefly discuss how we determined the parameters of our construction.
 Let $n^{\delta}$ be the number of tripartite copies placed, let $n^{\beta}$ be the size of each part of each of these copies, and let $n^{\alpha}$ be the set size that will guarantee an induced triangle.
 The parameters $\delta,\beta$ have been chosen to optimize the result: that is, to allow $\alpha$ to be as small as possible.
 There are three main conditions that we need to impose on these parameters.